marx-alex/if-stitch/README.md

 if-stitch is a Python script for 2D-stitching of images from immunofluorescence microscopy.
 Typically, many images are taken from 96- or 384-well microplates.
 One well can consist of a grid of several fields.
-The aim is to stitch the field of particular wells together so that cell in the border area can be mapped completely.
+The aim is to stitch the field of particular wells together so that cells in the border area can be mapped completely.
 This might be helpful for cell segmentation where truncated cells would be excluded otherwise.
+Another advantage is that cellular networks across fields can be detected. if-stitch works with images that are overlapping, best around 15-30%.

 ## How it works

 <p align="center">
     <img src="./img/image_stitching_opencv_pipeline.png" alt="OpenCV Stitching pipeline" width="600" height="401">
 </p>
+Pipeline for Panorama Stitching in OpenCV.
+Mosaic Stitching works similar.

-OpenCV is a library of programming functions for computer vision with a lot of useful implementations for image stitching.
+**OpenCV** is a library of programming functions for computer vision with a lot of useful implementations for image stitching.

 * First, images are **resized** for faster processing.
 * **OpenCV's SIFT** has been used to detect **features** and **descriptors** in the images.